-Based on these data, it is our opinion and judgment that telecommunication structures are compatible with residential land uses and we do not believe properties located adjacent to, or near telecommunication structures suffer any measurable impact in the form of lower values.
+Based on these data, it is our opinion and judgment that telecommunication structures are compatible with residential land uses and we do not believe properties located adjacent to, or near telecommunication structures suffer any measurable impact in the form of lower values or decreased marketability.

 Several examples of our research are included as attachments to this letter.
+In each case, we found that these structures had no measurable influence on nearby property values.